 - 1. For grant of petroleum rights after the expiry of lease period, DGPC will invite bids using the call for bids one year before the end of the lease period from pre-qualified companies seeking to have a petroleum right over the lease area, in relation to any producing field for an additional ten years.
 The bids will be evaluated on the basis of Signature Bonus, which would be spent for social welfare of the area in which the field is located.
 A procedure for transfer of funds generated through signature bonus would be the same as being applicable for transfer of royalty. - 2.
-Each bidder(s) shall provide a bid bond of 10% of the offered signature bonus at the time of bidding. - 3.
-DGPC shall be under no obligation to grant any extension. - 4.
-The above policy for grant of lease after expiry of lease term shall also apply to leases granted under Pakistan Petroleum (Exploration & Production) Rules of 1986 and 2001.
+The existing lease holder can have the right to match the highest bid as allowed by the Government on case to case basis but this cannot be claimed as a matter of right. - 3.
+Each bidder(s) shall provide a bid bond of 10% of the offered signature bonus at the time of bidding. - 4.
+DGPC shall be under no obligation to grant any extension. - 5.
+The above Policy for grant of lease after expiry of lease term shall also apply to leases granted under Pakistan Petroleum (Exploration & Production) Rules of 1986 and 2001.